-- Teach children from their first days in school that no form of bullying will be tolerated. - Discuss bullying in class, giving children opportunities to explore issues, emotions and situations. - Teaching children about e-safety and staying safe online. - Cross-curricular activities and opportunities to deal with bullying and related issues for example using role-play or drama and reading and writing stories with a bullying theme. - Participation in Anti-Bullying Week. - Assemblies. - Promoting our Catholic Values valuing each individual and how the school's values can help us be positive role models. - Being positive role models and demonstrating the behaviours we wish to see in others. - School Council bullying is discussed regularly and the Council Members are also a point of contact for the children in each class. - Sports Leaders lead activities at lunchtimes. - Praise and reward systems e.g. class based, Golden Book, Star of the Month. - Ensuring staff are trained in anti-bullying and ensure all members of the school community know how to report incidents and who they can talk to if they have concerns. - Maintain an active Anti-Bullying Policy that is regularly reviewed and updated.
+- Teach children from their first days in school that no form of bullying will be tolerated. - Discuss bullying in class, giving children opportunities to explore issues, emotions and situations. - Teaching children about e-safety and staying safe online. - Cross-curricular activities and opportunities to deal with bullying and related issues for example using role-play or drama and reading and writing stories with a bullying theme. - Participation in Anti-Bullying Week. - Assemblies. - Promoting our Catholic Values valuing each individual and how the school's values can help us be positive role models. - Through explicit RE values-based teaching as well as ten ten RSHE scheme (statutory). - Through the character development of the school's route to resilience programme eg patience etc - Being positive role models and demonstrating the behaviours we wish to see in others. - School Council bullying is discussed regularly, and the Council Members are also a point of contact for the children in each class. - Sports Leaders lead activities at lunchtimes. - Praise and reward systems e.g. class based, Golden Book, Star of the Month. - Ensuring staff are trained in anti-bullying and ensure all members of the school community know how to report incidents and who they can talk to if they have concerns.

+- Training children playground pals - Maintain an active Anti-Bullying Policy that is regularly reviewed and updated.
 Reviewing the Policy The Anti-Bullying Policy must be reviewed every two years.
 This will include pupils, parents, staff and governors.